DigiPie/mongo-action/README.md

 ![mongo-action CI](https://github.com/DigiPie/mongo-action/workflows/mongo-action%20CI/badge.svg)

 **mongo-action** is a Github Action which creates a mongo Docker container using the official [Dockerhub image](https://hub.docker.com/_/mongo).
-It is useful for tests which require a MongoDB server.
-The MongoDB instance's port will be exposed to the host running the Github Workflow, and also other containers on the same host.
+The MongoDB instance's port will be exposed to other containers and also to the host running the Github Workflow.

 ## Inputs